gabrielrondon/about/me.md

 machine learning concepts
 blockchain
 github (communicate in issues, manage notifications, create branches, make commits, changes with pull request, manage merge conflicts)
 general knowledge about the main processes of a bounty program (breakdown of the distribution of tokens into signature campaign, social media, content development, translations)
+IPFS

 ### overall management